PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 is claimed.
 UM Best Model remains accurate with zero process-tree SWAP and byte-identical direct artifacts across the mechanical move.

+The following NHWC-to-NCHW Shape-extraction compatibility rule is isolated in `passes/shape_extract_layout.py`.
+Its complete 285-line implementation moved with a function-name-normalized AST identical to the prior lowerer owner.
+It remaps Gather indices from logical NCHW axes to the physical NHWC Shape vector, remaps contiguous Slice selections, and converts non-contiguous Slice selections to Gather.
+Shared constants use clone-on-write while retaining dtype and quantization metadata.
+All Shape consumers must belong to the supported families, public boundary and fan-out guards remain strict, and fixed-point restart, conditional pruning, and the historical statistic are unchanged.
+The lowerer retains one one-call private compatibility wrapper at all three unchanged production positions.

+Focused fixtures cover exclusive and shared Gather indices, contiguous Slice remapping, non-contiguous Slice-to-Gather conversion, idempotence, every public, fan-out, axis, constant, index, and empty-selection guard, and direct-owner/ private-wrapper equality.
+RetinaFace Dynamic establishes non-zero production ownership with counts `1, 0, 0`; its accuracy, zero process-tree SWAP, and all five core artifacts are unchanged across extraction.
+ALike supplies the `0, 0, 0` zero-owner control and remains accurate with zero SWAP.

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
 Compact characterization fixes successful two-output canonicalization